FirdawsM/FirdawsM-FirdawsM-ICS3203-CAT2-Assembly-Mohammed-Firdaws-Alnuur-138386/README.md

 A recurring challenge was ensuring that the output was printed correctly, especially for sensor values and control statuses (e.g., motor or alarm states).
 The print_hex and print_newline functions had to be adjusted to ensure proper formatting and clarity in the output.
 Subroutine Management

-## Git Clone and Setup
-To get started with this project, clone the repository: